 Increasing attendance to improve consumer, family member, and provider involvement is a goal of the committee.
 In an effort to make efficient use of stakeholder time, in Fiscal Year 17/18 MHSA Forums and Quality Improvement Committee stakeholder meetings were combined and additional options for participation are available, such as video conferencing, with other options actively explored.
-Through increased PSA postings, improved opportunities for listening in through video conferencing, and strategic placement of meeting locations, an increase in participation and attendance is expected.
+The addition of video conferencing options for participation has increased attendance, and allowed for easy transition during the social distancing orders.